karatelabs/karate/README.md

 > For TestNG: The `@CucumberOptions` annotation can be used the same way.

 ## Command Line
-Once you have a JUnit 'runner' class in place, it will be possible to run tests from the command-line as well.
-Refer to the [Cucumber documentation](https://cucumber.io/docs/reference/jvm) for more, including how to enable other report output formats such as HTML.
-For example, if you wanted to generate a report in the Cucumber HTML format:
+Normally in dev mode, you will use your IDE to run a `*.feature` file directly or via the companion 'runner' JUnit Java class.
+When you have a 'runner' class in place, it would be possible to run it from the command-line as well.

+Note that the `mvn test` command only runs test classes that follow the `*Test.java` [naming convention](#naming-conventions) by default.
+But you can choose a single test to run like this:

 ```
-mvn test -Dcucumber.options="--plugin html:target/cucumber-html"
+mvn test -Dtest=CatsRunner
 ```

-Note that the `mvn test` command only runs test classes that follow the `*Test.java` [naming convention](#naming-conventions) by default.

 For gradle you must extend the test task to allow the cucumuber.options to be passed to the Cucumber-JVM (otherwise they get consumed by gradle itself).
 To do that, add the following: